puppetlabs/puppet-docs/source/learning/modules1.markdown

 Exercises
 ---------

 > **Exercise:** Build an Apache2 module and class, which ensures Apache is installed and running and manages its config file.
-While you're at it, make Puppet manage the DocumentRoot and put a custom 404 page and index.html in place.
+While you're at it, make Puppet manage the DocumentRoot and put a custom 404 page and default index.html in place.
 >
 > Set any files or package/service names that might vary per distro conditionally, failing if we're not on CentOS; this'll let you cleanly shim in support for other distros once you need it.
 >
 > We'll be using this module some more in future lessons.
-Oh yes.

 Next
 ----